MobiKwik

-MobiKwik is an Indian financial technology company, founded in 2009 that provides a mobile phone-based payment system and digital wallet.
+One MobiKwik Systems Limited, doing business as MobiKwik, is an Indian financial technology company, headquartered in Gurugram, Haryana.
+Founded in 2009 that provides a mobile phone-based payment system and digital wallet.

 In 2013 the Reserve Bank of India authorized the company's use of the MobiKwik wallet, and in May 2016 the company began providing small loans to consumers as part of its service.

-In November 2016, the company reported having 1.5 million merchants using its service and a user base of 55 million customers.
-The company employs over 325 people, operating in three segments including consumer payments, fintech, and payment gateway.
+As of 2026, the company reported having 5 million merchants using its service and a user base of 193 million customers.The company employs over 325 people, operating in three segments including consumer payments, fintech, and payment gateway.